sathira10/oop-exam/notes/part3_csharp_oop.md

 ```

 ### Constructor Overloading
-Constructor can be overloaded like any other method
+Constructors can be overloaded like any other method

 ```c#
 class Rectangle